 Pricing that makes sense- Botox and Dysport are both distributed in a powder form intended to be mixed by the person doing the injections.
 Because it is expensive, variations in price can be attributed to different dilutions or the actual amounts injected.
 Many patients have told us they were disappointed in wrinkle-relaxing injections that were not done in our office.
-That’s why we price by the area treated, not by the unit.
-And why we have a courtesy touch-up policy.
+That’s why we price by the area treated, not just by the unit.
 (Botox and Dysport are the same price.)

 Our office has been awarded the Top 250 Status by Allergan.
 Allergan not only distributes Botox , they also supply Natrelle implants, Juvederm, CoolSculpting, SkinMedica and the popular eyelash-growing drug Latisse.